 These are not necessarily in each villa as a matter of course but can usually be arranged for you.
 Cots will either be the folding travel-type or standard wooden frames, but may not necessarily be to British safety standards.
 In either case, cot linen is not supplied.
 Extra beds suitable only for children under the age of 10 may be camp beds or divans and may be supplied at additional cost, subject to availability and the villa owners agreement.
 Please note that any additional cots or high chairs must be requested in advance at the time of booking and it is important to note that during the peak summer months additional cots or high chairs may not be available.

 We accept that accidents do happen, and if you break something, please either replace it or report it to the house manager who will endeavour to replace it for you.
 All breakages should be paid for before vacating the villa.
 If replacement items are required, you will be expected to pay for these in full and no adjustment will be made for wear & tear unless the damage is deemed as a result of excess usage.
+It is clients responsibility to ensure that parasols are taken down overnight and if it becomes windy and charges will be incurred for parasols that are damaged and require replacement.
 Your travel insurance should cover you for accidental damage or breakages whilst on holiday but keep all receipts as they will be required for any claims on your return.
 If you are unable to obtain an official receipt, a letter from the house manager should suffice.
 Unreported damage or breakages will result in a deduction from your security deposit so it is advisable to report anything, however minor, before you depart.
 Please also note the information regarding Security Deposits below.

 We would also ask you to vacate by 10am on the day of departure and failure to vacate the villa at this time may incur a charge for a late check-out that will be deducted from your security deposit.
 We receive many requests asking for a late check-out on departure day but unfortunately this is something we are unable to arrange in advance but it may be possible for you to arrange this directly with the villa manager once you are staying at the villa.
 It is not uncommon for maids, gardeners, pool technicians and other resort staff to begin working at the villa prior to your check-out time - work must continue to keep villas maintained and this cannot always be done during the changeover period.